SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Results and analysis

 \subsection{Frontier LLMs can infer mental states, but struggle to use it}

-The overall evaluation results on \dataset{} for the 10 models are summarized in Table~\ref{tab:eval2way-main}, spanning the different question types (as detailed in Section~\ref{question_types_explicit_applied}).
+The overall evaluation results on \dataset{} for the 21 models are summarized in Table~\ref{tab:eval2way-main}, spanning the different question types (as detailed in Section~\ref{question_types_explicit_applied}).
 We analyze models' performance for each type of question below.
 Note that these are binary questions where random performance is 50\%.
+For each score we also report the 95\% confidence interval.\footnote{Using Wald interval for binomial distribution based on 1147 samples in each category.}

-\textbf{Mental state (MS) question about information awareness:} Our results (Table~\ref{tab:eval2way-main}, ``mental state'' column) show that reasoning over implicit information in given situations to infer mental states \textbf{is still challenging} for models like GPT-3.5 (36.5\% accuracy), while newer and/or bigger models like Claude-3-Haiku, o1-mini, and Llama-3.1-8B perform reasonably well (around 88\%).
-In fact, all recent frontier models are \textbf{proficient} at inferring characters' awareness in our dataset -- GPT-4o, Llama-3.1-405B, Claude-3-Opus, GPT-4, Claude-3.5-Sonnet, and o1-preview all achieved accuracies of \textbf{more than 95\%}.
+\textbf{Mental state (MS) question about information awareness:} Our results (Table~\ref{tab:eval2way-main}, ``mental state'' column) show that reasoning over implicit information in given situations to infer mental states \textbf{is still challenging} for models like GPT-3.5 (36.5\% accuracy), while newer and/or bigger models like Claude-3-Haiku, Llama-3.1-8B, o1-mini perform reasonably well (around 88\%).
+In fact, all recent frontier models are \textbf{proficient} at inferring characters' awareness in our dataset e.g., models like GPT-4o, Llama-3.1-405B, Claude-3-Opus, GPT-4, GPT-5, Claude-3.5-Sonnet, o1-preview, o1, DeepSeek-R1 all achieved accuracies of more than 95\%.
 This result also confirms the quality of our dataset, in that characters' mental states in \dataset{} stories are implicit but reasonably easy to infer, as designed.